 The handle was designed in a unique way to redirect the vibrations to the center of the user’s hands.
 It also features aero modular technology, which is a common feature included among the best tennis racquets.
 This feature, along with its complimentary beams, helps to increase the speed and accuracy of the spin when hitting the ball.

-Many professional and advanced players use the Drive GT because of its performance in the backcourt, as well as providing an unparalleled spin and balance on every serve.
+Many professional and advanced players use the Drive GT because it gives the best performance in the backcourt, as well as providing an unparalleled spin and balance on every serve.
 The racquet will give you the same result when hitting the ball from the tip of the frame as when you land it in the middle of its sweet spot.

 The only downside to the Drive GT is arguably its stiffness during prolonged play, which is why it is not recommended to be used by beginners.
 The manufacturers of this racquet have paid attention to their user’s feedback and have gradually increased its head size from 4 to 7.

 The Babolat Pure Drive is widely known as the most balanced of all top-tier models in its price range.
 This racquet provides the optimal synergy between balance and power.
-It is a racquet that has been designed to unearth the total potential of a talented player.
+It has been designed to unearth the total potential of a talented player and allows them to get the best out of their game.

 The Pure Drive comes in bold colors of black and blue, combined with light strokes of white to reveal an illustrious appearance.
 This racquet takes advantage of the most recent and significant innovations in the field of tennis to help any player master their game.

-The majority of reviewers that tested this racquet agreed that this is one of the most technically advanced models to date, resulting in an improved impact zone over the traditional racquet.
+The majority of reviewers that tested this agreed that this is one of the best and most technically advanced models to date, resulting in an improved impact zone over the traditional racquet.

 To summarize the 2015 Babolat Pure Drive, it is a technically advanced racquet that is best used in the hands of a seasoned player.
 It is also very accessible and comfortable to swing.
 This model’s custom strings means that you do not have to worry about restringing it every couple of years, saving you time and money.

 That concludes our list of the best tennis racquets for 2018.
-Due to the numerous models and options that are on the market today, you may still be left wondering what option is going to work for you, which is why we’re going to discuss the best options for the beginner, intermediate and advanced players.
+Due to the numerous models and options that are on the market today, you may still be left wondering what option is going to work for you and best improve your tennis game, which is why we’re going to discuss the best options for the beginner, intermediate and advanced players.

 As always, you are encouraged to first experiment with each type of tennis racquet to get a feel for each type before purchasing.
 Most major sports stores around the world will have a variety of tennis racquets that you can use free of charge, so there’s really no excuse.